civican/legisinfo/42-1/bills/C-75/bill_text.md

 ## An Act to amend the Criminal Code (exploitation and trafficking in persons)

-### Section 389
+### Section 386

 Section 5 of *An Act to amend the `Criminal Code` (exploitation and trafficking in persons)* is replaced by the following:

 ### Section 5

-  **(1)** Sections 1, 2 and 4 come into force on the day on which a Bill entitled `An Act to amend the Criminal Code, **the Youth Criminal Justice Act and other Acts and to make consequential amendments to other Acts**`, introduced in the 1st session of the 42nd Parliament, receives royal assent.
+  **(1)** Sections 1, 2 and 4 come into force on the day on which a Bill entitled `An Act to amend the Criminal Code, the Youth Criminal Justice Act and other Acts and to make consequential amendments to other Acts`, introduced in the 1st session of the 42nd Parliament, receives royal assent.

   **(2)** Section 3 comes into force on a day to be fixed by order of the Governor in Council.